 Utrogestan comes in the form of an oral capsule that should be taken by mouth.
 You can also find Utrogestan as a vaginal tablet, but this is for IVF and pregnancy treatment only.

 Utrogestan is not prescribed every day.
 No matter which dosage you take, there is always a short break between packs.
-This helps to prevent womb cancer and other health issues that can be caused by a build-up of the lining.
+This helps to prevent womb cancer and other health issues that a buildup of the lining can cause.

 The best time to take Utrogestan is at bedtime, as it can cause mild drowsiness.
 If you don’t get this side effect, you may be able to take it in the morning.
 Utrogestan should always be taken with your oestrogen.

-You might be able to take Utrogestan in the morning but speak to your doctor first to see if you can tolerate it.
+You may be able to take Utrogestan in the morning, but consult your doctor first to determine if you can tolerate it.

-Utrogestan should be taken without food, around 2 hours after you’ve eaten.
+Utrogestan should be taken without food, approximately 2 hours after eating.

 Taking Utrogestan on an empty stomach is recommended by both the NHS and the manufacturer, as it can increase drowsiness if taken with food.
-Taking progesterone with food can also increase its absorption, which is how quickly the medication starts working.
+Taking progesterone with food can also increase its absorption, which is the rate at which the medication starts working.

 If you are due to have surgery, let your surgeon know you are taking HRT.
 If you forget to take Utrogestan, take your dose as soon as you can.
-If your next dose is nearly due, skip your missed dose then carry on as normal.
+If your next dose is due, skip the missed dose and continue with your regular schedule.
 Don’t take a double dose to make up for a missed dose, as this will only increase the risk of side effects.

-If you take more Utrogestan than prescribed to you, speak to your doctor or go to the hospital.
+If you take more Utrogestan than prescribed, speak to your doctor or go to the hospital.
 Take your medication packet with you.

-You may feel drowsy, sleepy, or dizzy, so do not drive to the hospital yourself.
+You may feel drowsy, sleepy, or dizzy; therefore, do not drive yourself to the hospital.

 Utrogestan 100mg capsules should be taken at bedtime, once a day, and without food.
-Your prescribed dose will either be 1 or 2 capsules, for 12 or 25 days.
+Your prescribed dose will be either 1 or 2 capsules, taken for 12 or 25 days.
 You’ll always have a short break, which may cause breakthrough bleeding.
 Utrogestan is to be taken alongside an oestrogen.

 If you have menopause symptoms that are impacting your life, speak to your doctor or one of our prescribers about a personalised HRT plan.
 You can also find out more information on HRT treatments or Utrogestan on our website.